Fintan-contents/nablarch-system-development-guide/en/Nablarch-system-development-guide/README.md

 Confirm the communication mainly at places where there are differences.
 In particular, functions that have a significant impact on overall testing (testing cannot be done if these functions stop working) are tested on a priority basis.

-## System test phase

-(This will be added after receiving feedback from the project)

-## Maintenance operation

-(This will be added after receiving feedback from the project)